iszczesniak/cpp/references/index.md

 * the move semantics,

-* the argument perfect forwarding.
+* the perfect forwarding of function arguments.

 Here are some examples: